Corporate Governance Operations

 Occupational Safety and Health Center-Occupational Safety and Health Committees

-International political and economic trends
+International political and economic situation

 Sales Dept.

-Other Risk Infectious disease risk
+Other Infectious disease risk

 Occupational Safety and Health Center

-Corporate governance(G) Operational Risk Professional ethics
+Corporate governance(G) Operations Professional ethics

 General Administration Dept.-Legal affairs Office

-Regulatory compliance
+Legal compliance

 General Administration Dept.-Legal affairs Office